ffunatsu/mystral_q5js/README.md

 ## License

-Same as Mystral Mative, and q5.js
+Same as Mystral Native, and q5.js

 Please also check ones for licenses.